 Is there an application deadline?

 Completed applications must be received by PTCAS and the supplemental application fee paid by November 1 of the year preceding the fall you wish to enroll.
 When November 1 falls on a weekend, the deadline is the Monday immediately following November 1.
-For those applying as early decision applicants, the deadline is usually mid-August.

 What are your minimum requirements for applying?